— Advice for the young at heart

 — Tears For Fears

 Yesterday was the 9th birthday of the first company I created.
-Actually I co-founded it with my partner-in-crime and current CTO of marketgoo (Jose Miguel aka “Da Vinci” Perez).
+Actually I co-founded it with my partner-in-crime and Tech Visionary of marketgoo (Jose Miguel aka “Da Vinci” Perez).

 Although I do not consider myself in the position of giving serious advice to anyone other than myself, this is a great excuse to celebrate and look back at my entrepreneurial learnings.
 First of all, thank you for all those greetings I received on Linkedin*.